 Map My Route

-Download our Map My Route document for your school and explore your neighbourhood map with your family.
-Highlight a possible route on the famp from your home to the school.
-Consider sidewalks, trails, stoplights, and crossing guard locations.
-What is the most diret route?
-Are there any road dangers along the way?
+Download the Map My Route document for your school.
+Use the map with your child to highlight the best route to travel from home to school.
+Consider sidewalks, trails, stoplights and crossing guard locations.

 Map My Route - Admiral Collingwood Elementary School (click here)

 Map My Route - Cameron Street Public School (click here)

 Map My Route - Connaught Public School (click here)

 Do you usually drive to school?
 Why not try 'Walk a Block'.
 Where would be a good drop off point just ouside of the school zone?
 Is there a park nearby or a quiet street?